PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 06:17:54
+Last updated: 2024-04-07 06:18:27
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: When you start moving furniture around, people stub their toes and get upset. - Don Neto